 I’ve read and heard plenty of comments about the issue of whether we, as Christian women, should dress in skirts and dresses only, or if it’s okay to wear pants.
-This is a big subject.
-I touched on it in one of my posts titled “Why I Wear Skirts and Dresses Only” (which was one of my very first posts!)
-I’d love to tackle this topic a little more in depth, though.
+This is a touchy subject.
+I covered it in one of my posts titled “Why I Wear Skirts and Dresses Only,” but I’d love to discuss in more detail a couple of important points that I consider crucial to this topic.

-First of all, let’s look at one very important verse from the Bible that talks about men’s and women’s apparel:
+First of all, let’s look at one very important verse from the Bible that talks about men and women’s apparel:

 “The woman shall not wear that which pertaineth unto a man, neither shall a man put on a